sethshober/learnJS/final/fizzbuzz.md

 ###FizzBuzz switch

 Some may prefer the switch statement to clean up some of the if checks.
-It may be a better option for maintainability of you intend to add more cases later, and it potentially could be faster.
+It may be a better option for maintainability if you intend to add more cases later, and it potentially could be faster.

 <?prettify?>
 ```